ravishn/PhotoMosaic/README.md

     - tiles should be rendered a complete row at a time (a user should never see a row with some completed tiles and some incomplete)
     - the mosaic should be rendered from the top row to the bottom row.

+NOTE: Ensure javascript is enabled in the browser